JustinCasler/Personal_Website/README.md

 This is my [personal website](https://justincasler.com/).
 Developed using gatsby for the purpose of describing my work history and highlighting my talents for those who are interested.

-Thanks to to @brittanychiang for the theme starter!
+Thanks to to @dchang for the theme starter!